-The designated “mama” to New Life Academy students, Mrs. Dodds, was the guest speaker in chapel on Mov 24 and led her “babies” regarding the seeds God plants in us. by Emma L.
+The designated “mama” to New Life Academy students, Mrs. Dodds, was the guest speaker in chapel and led her “babies” regarding the seeds God plants in us.

 At the beginning of her sermon she talked about the seeds she noticed planted in her own children’s lives.
 Her son Grant once received a Christian Character award for his integrity, which is knowing what the right thing to do is, and doing it.
 In 6th grade at Camp Forest Springs, he experienced another seed being planted in his friend.
 Grant was right by one of his friends while that friend accepted Jesus into their life.
 She mentioned the passion that Grant has for bringing God into the lives of people who don’t know him, which is an example of Grant growing the seed that was planted in 6th grade.
 She also talked about her daughter, Lydia, who was in 5th grade when she received a microscope.
 She was able to see God’s creation through the microscope; “that lit a fire under her,” Dodds said.
 Lydia has been growing her seed and is now a teacher that studies science of the brain.